 Public Engagement Curator

-Romy Lorenz is a cognitive neuroscientist with a multidisciplinary background in psychology and biomedical engineering and currently undergoing her PhD at Imperial College London.
+Romy is a cognitive neuroscientist with a multidisciplinary background in psychology and biomedical engineering and currently undergoing her PhD at Imperial College London.
 Since her MSc in Human Factors at the Berlin Institute of Technology, her research interest lies in developing brain-computer interfaces using different functional neuroimaging techniques and by applying machine learning methods.
-She gained research experience in labs in Berlin, Beijing and San Diego before starting her PhD in in London in 2013.
+She gained research experience in labs in Berlin, Beijing and San Diego before starting her PhD in London in 2013.
 Since then she has been actively involved in several public engagement events such as ‘Traumatic Brain Injured Patients and Carers Day’, ‘STEM World Summer School’, ‘Royal Society Summer Science Exhibition 2014’ and ‘Brain Injury “Meet the Scientists” Day’.
-In early 2016 she joined the AXNS team as their new Public Engagement Curator.